2021 Health and Safety Protocols

 - Daily Health Screening.
 Parents will complete a daily health screening on behalf of their camper(s) each day, prior to arriving at camp.
 The screening will be done via the SchoolPass app (details will be sent to each family prior to camp).
 The screening will ask parents to record their camper’s temperature and answer several questions relative to COVID-19 symptoms and social behaviors.
 Once completed, the app will signal a red or green response.
 A green response indicates that the individual can come to campus, while a red response requires them to stay home.
 Individuals who do not complete or submit the daily health screening, or who have not passed the screening, must stay home.
 Parents will be required to show the green clearances for each camper when arriving at AM carpool or at the bus stop before their child boards the bus.
 The camp may periodically check student temperatures as well, and any child who presents with a fever will be sent home.

 - Face Masks and Physical Distancing.
-Campers and staff are required to wear a face mask and physical distance at all times while on campus or riding a bus.
-Masks may be removed when eating or swimming.
+Campers and staff are required to wear a face mask and physical distance while inside on campus or riding a bus.
+Masks may be removed when eating, or when outside doing a physical activity (playing sports, swimming, physically distanced from other campers, eating, or at recess).
 Parents are asked to teach their child(ren) how to properly use and remove a face mask.
 Fabric masks must be laundered after each use.

 - Hygiene.
 All clothes worn to camp should be laundered after each use.
 Campers must wash their hands frequently throughout the day, for at least 20 seconds, including before and after meals and after using the restroom.
 Hand sanitizer will be provided throughout the camp and should be used when hand washing is not possible.
 Campers should also cover their mouths and noses with a tissue when coughing or sneezing, or cough or sneeze into their elbows.
 The use of shared materials will be limited to the extent possible.